wenzelm/slidr-sloppr/README.md

 Using AGC, tail 5 will now cluster with tail X instead of tail 2 because its abundance is higher (5000 vs. 1110):

                  Cluster centroid Abundance
-    1: TTAGCTTAGCAGTAGGGGAGTTTGAG         1
 	2:     GGTTTAATTACCCAAGTTTGAG      1110
-	3:                  TAGTTTGAG     15000
+	X:                  TAGTTTGAG     15000

 Conversely, using DGC, tail 5 clusters correctly with tail 2 because it is longer:

                  Cluster centroid Abundance
-    1: TTAGCTTAGCAGTAGGGGAGTTTGAG         1
 	2:     GGTTTAATTACCCAAGTTTGAG     11110
-	3:                  TAGTTTGAG      5000
+	X:                  TAGTTTGAG      5000

 It is obvious that the two clustering methods are bound to yield very different results in organisms with many SL variants that happen to be conserved at the 3' end.
 In those cases, short tails will match multiple SLs and ties must be broken arbitrarily (length or abundance).
-Most datasets we have analysed yield better results with the default DGC, but some worked very poorly and improved dramatically with AGC.
+Most datasets we have analysed yield better results with the default DGC, but others performed poorly and improved dramatically with AGC.
 We therefore suggest to use the default DGC and try AGC if SL read coverage is suspiciously low.

 #### I want to analyse hundreds of RNA-Seq libraries - can SLIDR handle it?